Growing Utah’s Tech Sector

 A history of advocating for technology

 I spent the first 10 years of my professional career selling software.
-Then for 19 years, I helped grow Micron’s presence in Utah and strategized how to grow the tech sector.
+Then for 19 years, I helped grow Micron’s presence in Utah and strategized how to grow Utah’s tech sector.
 I worked with the Legislature on policies that helped tech.
 Then seven years ago, I was asked to lead Utah’s STEM initiative.

 People still talk to me on a regular basis about Utah’s tech sector.
 I’m delighted with the self-perpetuating ecosystem that has emerged in recent years.
 Silicon Slopes will continue to get better and better.

 Overcoming obstacles to grow tech in Utah

 1. When fledgling Utah tech companies needed cash to grow, California venture capitalists would invest in the company, but then move the company to the Bay Area.

 2. Utah had a hard time recruiting C level executives.
 They had limited options if their immediate job didn’t work out.

 3. Utah couldn’t get major tech players to locate a satellite office here.
 We just didn’t have the sexiness of Silicon Valley or Research Triangle Park or the appeal of a large city like New York or L.A.